-As part of this exercise, AAFC is holding a series of regional workshops across Canada to inform the fed’s development of a road map for climate change including identifying priority actions that can be taken to become more resilient to long-term climate changes.
+As part of this exercise, AAFC is holding a series of regional workshops across Canada.
+These will inform the fed’s development of a road map for climate change.
+This will include identifying priority actions to become more resilient to long-term climate changes.

 I believe we need to view the climate adaptation strategy holistically.
 The ability to adapt to any situation is strengthened by the fiscal strength of the sector and individual operations.
 In that light, all levels of government should re-examine policies and regulations that are undermining the viability of agriculture in Canada.

-For example, if we focus again on the livestock sector, one strategy to adapt to cyclical drought is through blending forage production in pastures and silvopastures.
+For example, if we focus again on the livestock sector.
+One strategy to adapt to cyclical drought is through blending forage production in pastures and silvopastures.
 In a dry year, tree cover will conserve soil moisture and understory forages can outproduce plants grown in the open.

-In that vein, we should move aggressively to increase the use of riparian buffers and shelterbelts in Canada and actively provide incentives to manage and rejuvenate old shelterbelts.
-A big step forward needed to increase producer adoption of agroforestry plantings is to eliminate the punitive regulations and property tax regimes that discourage their use.
-Agroforestry is a key for future production systems because it helps to both adapt to and mitigate (e.g. sequester carbon) climate change and offers diversification opportunities for non-timber forest resources.
+In that vein, we should move aggressively to increase the use of riparian buffers and shelterbelts in Canada.
+And we should actively provide incentives to manage and rejuvenate old shelterbelts.
+A big step forward needed to increase producer adoption of agroforestry is to eliminate the punitive regulations and tax that discourage their use.
+Agroforestry is a key for future production systems.
+This, because it helps to both adapt to, and mitigate (e.g. sequester carbon), climate change.
+And, it offers diversification opportunities for non-timber forest resources.

-For example, if the sub-boreal belt shifts northward with warming, there will a host of species not suited to warmer, drier conditions, but the larger temperate belt will have changing growth patterns but it won’t render the crop options totally irrelevant.
-Impacts on weeds, diseases, insects, irrigation requirements and growing season (timing planting and harvest) will all need careful examination and adjustments to the current set of best management practice recommendations.
+For example, if the sub-boreal belt shifts northward with warming, there will a host of species not suited to warmer, drier conditions.
+The larger temperate belt will have changing growth patterns but it won’t render the crop options totally irrelevant.
+Impacts on weeds, diseases, insects, irrigation requirements and growing season (timing planting and harvest) will all need careful examination.
+And we’ll need adjustments to the current set of best management practice recommendations.